-Under this alternative, the BLM would return to the HMA as needed to re-apply GonaCon-Equine and initiate new treatments in order to maintain contraceptive effectiveness in controlling population growth rates.
+Under this alternative, the BLM would return to the complex as needed over the ten-year period to remove excess horses and to re-apply GonaCon-Equine and initiate new treatments in order to maintain contraceptive effectiveness in controlling population growth rates.
 GonaCon-Equine can safely be reapplied as necessary to control the population growth rate.
 Even with one booster treatment of GonaCon-Equine, it is expected that most, if not all, mares would return to fertility at some point, although the average duration of effect after booster doses has not yet been quantified.
 It is unknown what would be the expected rate for the return to fertility rate in mares boosted more than once with GonaCon-Equine.
-Once the herd size in the project area is at AML and population growth seems to be stabilized, BLM could make a determination as to the required frequency of new mare treatments and mare retreatments with GonaCon, to maintain the number of horses within AML.
+Once the herd size in the project area is at AML and population growth seems to be stabilized, BLM could make a determination as to the required frequency of new mare treatments and mare re-treatments with GonaCon, to maintain the number of horses within AML.